-The configuration controls for the ServSwitch Brand CAT5 KVM Extender for Sun are inside the Remote Unit, but should only need to be set once.
-To get at them, first open the unit by unscrewing the four screws on its case and lifting off the top half of the case.
-When you've finished setting them, close the unit by replacing the top half of the case and screwing the screws back in.
+The configuration controls for the ServSwitch Brand CAT5 KVM/Serial Extender are internal, but should only need to be set once.
+To get at them, first open the Unit by unscrewing the four screws on its case and lifting off the top half of the case.
+When you've finished setting them, close the Unit by replacing the top half of the case and screwing the screws back in.

-The Remote Unit's circuit boards can be damaged by static electricity, so take every reasonable precaution against it.
-At the very least, touch a metallic surface before opening the unit; if possible, stand on an antistatic mat and wear a grounding strap or anti-static gloves.
+The Extender's circuit boards can be damaged by static electricity, so take every reasonable precaution against it.
+At the very least, discharge yourself on a metallic surface before opening the Extender; if possible, stand on an anti-static mat and wear a grounding strap or anti-static gloves.

-5.1 Setting the Cable-Length Jumpers
+5.1 Setting the Remote Unit's Cable-Length Jumpers

-The Remote Unit of the KVM Extender for Sun contains video-equalization circuitry which compensates for the loss in image quality that occurs when you drive video across long cables.
-With cables in the neighborhood of 1000 feet long, this loss is considerable.
+The Remote Unit of the KVM/Serial Extender contains video-equalization circuitry which compensates for the loss in image quality that occurs when you drive video across long cables.
+With cables in the neighborhood of 300 meters (1000 feet) long, this loss is considerable.

-There are three jumpers on the main circuit board of the extender's Remote Unit that you can use to select an equalization-adjustment range appropriate to the length of the interconnect cable you'll be running between the Local and Remote Units.
+There are three jumpers on the main circuit board of the Extender's Remote Unit that you can use to select an equalization-adjustment range appropriate to the length of the interconnect cable you'll be running between the Local and Remote Units.
 (Figure 5-1 on the next page shows where these jumpers are.)
-Once you set them, you can alter the compensation level with the two rotary controls on the Remote Unit's front panel while the extender is operating in order to "tune in" the image more precisely (see Section 6.4).
+Once you set them, you can alter the compensation level with the two rotary controls on the Remote Unit's front panel while the Extender is operating in order to "tune in" the image more precisely (see Section 6.4).